 By: Blake Cole Published August 29, 2015

-If you want to talk about the playoff race, the MLB, or if you have something you want to hear about in the next article, you can reach out to Blake:
+If you’d like to talk MLB or Texas Rangers, or if you have something you’d like written about in the future, feel free to reach out to Blake:

 Email: [email protected]